-Maria McKenna was lucky enough to go to a high school in Canada where the arts were valued and had access to a phenomenal theatre program.
-She fell in love with theatre and as an undergraduate at Notre Dame, she studied theatre while adding a "practical" economics degree to the mix.
+Maria McKenna was lucky enough to go to a high school in Canada where the arts were valued and she had access to a phenomenal theatre program.
+She fell in love with drama, her flamboyant drama teacher, and the misfit world that theatre often attracts.
+As an undergraduate at Notre Dame, she studied theatre while adding a "practical" economics degree to the mix.
 One fateful summer of wearing a suit and heels each day to work at her "bank job" was all it took for her to know she was probably destined for something different.
-After finishing a graduate degree in Education from Northwestern University, she taught first and second grades at Free Union Country School, an independent, progressive, multi-aged focused elementary school housed in a log cabin built by parents at the foot of the Blue Ridge Mountains.
-Fast forward multiple decades, add four children, stay at home mothering, many other jobs, and a Ph.D. in Educational Foundations.
+After finishing a graduate degree from Northwestern University, she taught first and second grades at Free Union Country School, an independent, progressive, multi-aged focused elementary school housed in a log cabin built by parents at the foot of the Blue Ridge Mountains.
+Fast forward almost two decades...add four children, stay at home mothering, an independent tutoring/learning needs assessment business, countless jobs as a part-time instructor/professor, and a Ph.D. in Education.
 Maria now teaches, researches, and writes as a professor in Africana Studies and the Institute for Educational Initiatives at the University of Notre Dame.
-She currently oversees all of the Mission Scholars Programs at Notre Dame for first generation, low income, and differently prepared students at Notre Dame.
-Her expertise focuses on youth and young adult empowerment, cultural contexts of education, ethical care in education, and Montessori education.
+In her current role, she directs all of Notre Dame's scholar programs for students from first generation, Pell eligible, and historically marginalized backgrounds.
+Her expertise focuses on the intersection of social, cultural, and ethical contexts of schooling, Montessori and peace education.